Zionism: Today, Tomorrow, and Beyond

 • Chaired and comments by Rabbi Jacob Blumenthal, CEO of the Rabbinical Assembly and USCJ

-Reflecting on his soon-to-be published book, For Such a Time as This: On Being Jewish Today.
+Reflecting on his book, For Such a Time as This: On Being Jewish Today.
 Rabbi Cosgrove helps navigate and understand the landscape of a post October 7 reality, turning over questions that have no clear or easy answer in the way only a very good rabbi can.
 Rabbi Jacob Blumenthal, CEO of the Rabbinical Assembly and USCJ, will also provide comments.

 The Rapaport Lecture will also be livestreamed.